MicrosoftDocs/fabric-docs/docs/governance/onelake-catalog.md

 ---
 title: Discover and explore Fabric items in the OneLake catalog
-description: Learn how to discover and explore your organization's Fabric items in the OneLake catalog.
+description: Learn how to discover, explore, manange, and use your organization's Fabric items in the OneLake catalog.
 author: paulinbar
 ms.author: painbar
 ms.reviewer: yaronc
-ms.topic: conceptual
+ms.topic: overview
 ms.date: 11/05/2024
 ms.custom: ignite-2023-fabric

+#customer intent: As data engineer, data scientist, analyst, decision maker, or business user, I want to learn about the capabilities of the OneLake catelog and how it can help me find, manage, and use the content I need.
 ---

 # Discover and explore Fabric items in the OneLake catalog